 I’ve been involved into Intella development since its very early stage in October of 2009.

-Development of a socio-semantic People-Concepts Network prototype was started at Nottingham University within Laboranova Integrated project in early 2009.
-Between 2011 and 2013, the work was continued as the part of ELLIOT project.
-Both projects are funded by the European Commission under Framework Programs 6 and 7.
+Development of a socio-semantic People-Concepts Network prototype was started at The University of Nottingham within Laboranova Integrated project in early 2009.
+Between 2011 and 2013, the work was continued under the CONEX (from CONcept EXtraction) name as part of ELLIOT project.
+The projects were funded by the European Commission under Framework Programs 6 and 7.

 See also: People-Concepts Networking.